Hollywood Studios is one of Walt Disney World’s most popular parks — and for good reason.

 There is a Standby queue, along with a Lightning Lane for those using Genie+.

-If they all do return, Woody and Jessie will most likely meet next to Toy Story Mania! and Buzz should meet past the Toy Story Land entrance sign by Slinky Dog Dash.
+Woody and Jessie meet next to Toy Story Mania and Buzz can either be found near Slinky Dog Dash or the Toy Story Land entrance sign.

 Toy Story Land and Pixar Place don’t have many activities, but for anyone into pressed pennies, you’re in luck.